Polycystic Ovary Syndrome (PCOS)

 - Dark-colored skin at neck and armpits

-Not all women with PCOS have all these problems.
+Not all people with PCOS have all these symptoms.
 Each may have a different mix of these symptoms.
 Other conditions may cause some of these symptoms so it is important to discuss your concerns with your health care provider.

 What are the long-term health risks of PCOS?

-Women with PCOS have an increased risk for diabetes, high cholesterol, high blood pressure, heart disease, and sleep apnea.
+People with PCOS have an increased risk for diabetes, high cholesterol, high blood pressure, heart disease, and sleep apnea.
 Irregular menstrual cycles increase the risk of cancer of the uterus (endometrial cancer) since the lining of the uterus doesn’t shed as often as it should.
-Women who have PCOS may also have difficulty with infertility, but usually are able to conceive with the help of medication.
+People who have PCOS may also have difficulty with infertility, but usually are able to conceive with the help of medication.

 How is PCOS diagnosed?